chandan-ojha/vaccine-registration-system/README.md

 - Run `php artisan key:generate` to generate the application key
 - Run `php artisan migrate --seed` to create the database tables and seed the database
 - Run `php artisan serve` to start the server and access the application

+### Run queue and task scheduling

+- Run `php artisan schedule:run` to run the task scheduler
+- Run `php artisan queue:work` to run the queue